CommissionerPeirce/SafeHarbor2.0/README.md

 ***Prolegomena to Preliminary Notes:***

 This is a working draft (initially prepared in a single day as part of LeXpunK working group).
 At this point, it is just a strawman and everything is still very subject to rethinking and revision.
 A non-exclusive list of mixed definite and possible to-dos is appended to the end of the document.

+Safe Harbor X is intended to be complementary to LeXpunk's [Regulation X](https://github.com/LeXpunK-Army/Reg-X-Proposal-An-Exempt-Offering-Framework-for-Token-Issuances).
+Regulation X would cover token issuances that do *not* fall under the stringent criteria for the safe harbor.

 ***Preliminary Notes:***